Chinna Poove Mella Pesu

 Chinna Poove Mella Pesu is a 1987 Indian Tamil-language romantic drama film directed by Robert–Rajasekar.
 The film stars Prabhu, Ramki, Narmadha, Sudha Chandran and Sabitha Anand.
 It was released on 17 April 1987 and became highly successful at the box office.
 The film marked the debut of Ramki and composer S. A. Rajkumar.

 Plot

 Raja, a clever student, challenges Rekha, a rich and arrogant girl, to become the number one student.
 She loses her challenge but she falls in love with Raja.

 David, a former student, is now an alcoholic.
-During his college days, he fell in love with Esther but Shanthi was in love with David.
-Michael, Esther's father, was against their love so he beat David to death and Esther then committed suicide.
-Later, David survived.
+During his college days, he fell in love with Esther.
+Meanwhile, Shanthi was in love with David.
+Michael, Esther's father, was against their love so he nearly beat David to death.
+Esther thinks that David has died and commits suicide.
+However, David later survives.
 David decides to help the young lovers and to fight against the heartless Michael.

 Production

 Though Robert–Rajasekar wanted newcomers for the film, they yielded to the producer's wish to cast an established actor.
 R. Sarathkumar was originally cast as the lead actor, but was replaced by Prabhu.